Regular Separability of One Counter Automata: upper bound

 Let $S = \pim{L(\C)} \subseteq \N^5$.
 Then $\midd_{q q'}^{p p'} = f(S)$, for the linear function $f: \Z^5 \to \Z^4$ defined by (intensionally, we re-use alphabet letters in the role of variable names):

 Therefore if $S$ is \pspacesolvable then $f(S)$ is also so; it thus remains to prove that $S$ is \pspacesolvable.

 Our proof builds on results of~\cite{Hofman16,Kopczynski10}.
 In order to state it we need to introduce the concept of \emph{pump} of an accepting run $\rho$ of $\C$ (called \emph{direction} in~\cite{Hofman16}).
 We treat accepting runs $\rho$ as sequences of transitions.
-A pump of $\rho$ of first kind is a sequence $\alpha$ of transitions such that $\rho$ factorizes into $\rho = \rho_1 \rho_2$, and $\rho_1 \alpha \rho_2$ is again an accepting run.
+A pump of $\rho$ of the first kind is a sequence $\alpha$ of transitions such that $\rho$ factorizes into $\rho = \rho_1 \rho_2$, and $\rho_1 \alpha \rho_2$ is again an accepting run.
 Note that in this case the effect of $\alpha$ on the counter is necessarily 0.
 A pump of second kind is a pair $\alpha, \beta$ of sequences of transitions, where the effect of $\alpha$ is non-negative, such that $\rho$ factorizes into $\rho = \rho_1 \rho_2 \rho_3$, and $\rho_1 \alpha \rho_2 \beta \rho_3$ is again an accepting run.
 Note that in this case the effect of $\beta$ is necessarily opposite to the effect of $\alpha$.

 Parikh image of a sequence of transitions $\pim{\rho}$ is understood as a shorthand for Parikh image of the input word of $\rho$.
 Furthermore, we use a shorthand notation for Parikh image of a pump $\pi$: let $\pim{\pi}$ mean either $\pim{\alpha}$ or $\pim{\alpha \beta}$, in case of the first or second kind, respectively.
 Similarly, the length of $\pi$ is either the length of $\alpha$, or the length of $\alpha \beta$.
-Lemma~\ref{lem:hofman} follows by~\cite{Hofman16}, Lem.~15, and~\cite{Hofman16arxiv}, Lem.~58 (see also~\cite{Kopczynski10}, Thm.~6): \begin{lemma} There is a computable bound $N$, polynomial in the size of $\C$, such that $S$ is a union of linear sets of the form
+Lemma~\ref{lem:hofman} is a direct consequence of Lemma 55 in~\cite{Hofman16arxiv} (see also Lemma 15 in~\cite{Hofman16,Hofman16arxiv}, or Theorem 6 in~\cite{Kopczynski10}): \begin{lemma} There is a computable bound $N$, polynomial in $\size{\C}$, such that $S$ is a union of linear sets of the form

 where $\rho$ is an accepting run of $\C$ of length at most $N$, and $\pi_1 \ldots \pi_l$ are pumps of $\rho$ of length at most $N$. \end{lemma}